 For more information regarding radiotherapy, please visit one of the following websites.

 Consultation - On your first visit, a staff physician and resident will consult with you and evaluate your case.
 They will review your x-rays and lab studies, ask you about your medical history, and perform a physical examination.
 Treatment options and potential side effects will be discussed and explained to you.
 This meeting might take several hours.

 Simulation - Prior to the start of your radiation treatment, the physician and a radiation therapist will perform treatment simulation.
-During simulation the therapist will locate the area to be treated using CT scans to insure accuracy.
-Cradles and/or body casts may be used to insure you maintain your exact position on a day to day basis as you progress through your treatment..
+During simulation the therapist will locate the area to be treated using CT scans to ensure accuracy.
+Cradles and/or body casts may be used to ensure you maintain your exact position on a day to day basis as you progress through your treatment.
 In most cases simulation takes place several days after consultation.

 Treatment - The actual treatments will start several days after the simulation.
 The number of treatments will vary, depending on your case.
 The full course of treatment may take several weeks.
 It is very important that you receive all of the treatments that your physician prescribes, even if you are feeling better.
 The area to be treated will be carefully outlined and no other part of your body will be treated with radiation.
 You will not become radioactive.
 We encourage you to continue your usual daily activities.
 When you receive your treatments, you will not be able to see or feel the radiation beam and there is no pain involved in the actual delivery of treatment.
 During treatment, you will be alone in the treatment room for several minutes.
 However, a television camera and an intercom system allow the therapists to see and communicate with you.